E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Methods

 \section{Methods}

-In order to analyze the unstructured e-bike dataset, E-bike agents utilize four specialized LLM agents to extract and interpret information.
-The results are then evaluated using econometric and statistical methods, complemented by data visualization, as shown in Figure \ref{fig::architecture}.
+To analyze both the CPSRMS and NEISS datasets, we employ four specialized LLM agents to extract and interpret information (Figure \ref{fig::architecture}).
+These agents include: a data classifier, an information extractor, an injury cause determiner, and an incident component link detector (Figure \ref{fig::agent}).
+The outputs are subsequently visualized and evaluated using econometric and statistical methods, as illustrated in Figure \ref{fig::architecture}.